10 ways to start 2020 with Purpose

 Challenging yourself is about continually setting higher goals, trying new things, feeling vulnerable and facing your fears.
 If you find yourself making assumptions, question them.
 Ask yourself tough questions, admit when you are wrong or when something needs to change.

 If you feel like you are just cruising along or even getting bored, it’s probably time to change things up, to pursue a new project or learn a new skill.
 You don’t want to get stuck in a rut, even if it is warm, comfortable and easy.
-So this year, Challenge Yourself.
+So in 2020, Challenge Yourself.